Part One: Living Environment | Alzheimer’s and Memory Care

 Safety, of course, is of utmost concern.
 It’s easy to see the signs of a safe neighborhood:

-- Do the doors lock behind you when you enter?
+- Do the doors promptly re-secure when you enter or exit?

-- Are all doors secured to prevent wandering in unsecure spaces?
+- Are all doors secured to prevent wandering in unsecured spaces?

 - Are there handrails in the hallways to aid in balance?

-- Is there enough space for the number of residents who live there to safely participate in activities and physical exercise?
+- Is there enough space for the number of residents who live there to comfortably participate in activities and physical exercise?

 - What about power outages or plant emergencies, such as a fire?
 Is there a defined evacuation plan?
 How are the residents protected during events such as these?

 - Are windows secured – specifically, are the windows in each resident’s apartment secure?